 Nikki Thompson reports on the efforts to save production of the Japanese-made printing system, Print Gocco.
 She also interviews Gocco printer Lois Morrison.

-Influences / Phil Zimmerman
+Influences / Phil Zimmermann

 Phil answers the question "Is there an artists' book that has particularly effected your own work?"